Related links

 To be eligible, you also need to:

-We will assess your application and if you are shortlisted you will be invited to attend an interview in April.
-This interview will assess your suitability and goals for the program.
+We will assess your application and if you are shortlisted you will be invited to an interview and an assessment in April.
+We will assess your suitability and goals for the program.
 If successful, you will be matched with a suitable mentor based on your area of study and interest, and the mentor’s area of expertise.

 You’ll need to attend the events and activities for the program and complete a reflective learning journal.